Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Colostrum is important

 She was not really excited to lick her off and care for her and did not really encourage her to take her first drink.
 The first milk the mother gives is colostrum.
-It is so important for the kid to drink colostrum not only for high protein nourishment, but colostrum is very important to help build up the immune system.
+It is so important for the kid to drink colostrum not only for high protein nourishment, but colostrum is very important to help build up the immune system and get their stomachs working properly.

 Start them out right